Introduction

 Numerology

 All of these discoveries are seen as proof of the divinity of the respective sources.
 The problem with these calculations is that the parameter space is so large that we can find anything in it.
 Let us take the Bible code as an example.
 The idea is to arrange the Bible text in a square, and to find vertical sequences of letters that yield words.
 Inasmuch as we may choose the width of the square to be anywhere between 2 and 1000 characters, and because we may start our vertical sequence anywhere we like, there are millions of possible combinations.
 If one of them coincides with a word or phrase, that is just to be expected.
-Indeed, the Skeptical Inquirer was able to find such secret codes in a 1987 United States Supreme Court judicial opinion 23.
-In a similar vein, Cornelis de Jager has found that a bicycle can accurately predict the physical constants of our universe (“cyclosophy”).
-Let be the diameter of the pedal of the bicycle, be the lamp diameter, and be the bell diameter.
+Indeed, the Skeptical Inquirer was able to find such secret codes in a 1987 United States Supreme Court judicial opinion80.
+In a similar vein, Dutch astronomer Cornelis de Jager has found that a bicycle can accurately predict the physical constants of our universe (“cyclosophy”).
+Let p be the diameter of the pedal of the bicycle, l be the lamp diameter, and b be the bell diameter.
 Then p×p×l½×b is exactly the proportion of the mass of the proton to the mass of the electron.
-In a similar way, de Jager can reconstruct the gravity constant, the distance to the sun, and many other constants 24.
-This phenomenon is known as the look-elsewhere effect, or the problem of multiple comparisons: the more variables we analyze, the more likely it is that one of them will show the desired behavior simply by chance.
+In a similar way, de Jager can reconstruct the gravity constant, the distance to the sun, and many other constants81.
+This phenomenon is known as the look-elsewhere effect, or the problem of multiple comparisons: the more variables we analyze, the more likely it is that one of them will show the desired behavior simply by chance82.

 It is the same with the Quran code: Any correlation of numbers would have been accepted as miraculous.
 For example, if the number of suras was a multiple of the number of words in the first sura, and if this factor was the same as the number of letters in the first word of every 10th sura — that would have done the trick.
-As there are arbitrarily many such constellations, one of was poised to work.
+As there are arbitrarily many such constellations, one of them was poised to work.

 Picking the results you want, and ignoring the ones you don’t is a great way to reinforce whatever it is that you want to believe.
 It’s just not a great way to arrive at truth.